The Board

 Director

-Rachel has a background in ecology, outdoor learning and community-led woodland management.
-She has been personally and professionally involved in a wide variety of third sector organisations working on conservation, sustainability and youth development issues.
-She has lived in the strath since 2011, finally moving to Kingussie in 2015 where she hopes to stay for a very long time.
+She has been personally and professionally involved in a wide variety of third sector and community-based organisations working on conservation, sustainability and social issues, locally, regionally and nationally.
+She has lived in the strath since 2011, moving to Kingussie in 2015.

 John Grierson